Dismissal and rehire Changes to your contract

 If your appeal is not successful, your employment will end when your notice period ends.
 You should:

-If you still believe your dismissal is unfair, you may be able to make a claim to an employment tribunal.
+If you still believe your dismissal is unfair, you might be able to make a claim to an employment tribunal.

 If you believe you have been discriminated against